-This is the runner-up for a reason, this dehumidifier only misses the mark for the top spot by a few points.
-This model has a great 24-hour operation life until it fills up, if you want it to be on constantly without having to empty it, you could just set up the hose to drain continuously.
+This model is up there with the best RV dehumidifiers.
+It has a great 24-hour operation life until it fills up.
+That said, if you want it to be on constantly without having to empty it, you could just set up the hose to drain continuously.

 Vremi 30 Pint Portable Dehumidifier

-Like the previous review, this dehumidifier has a turbo mode that will increase your fan speed from a standard setting of 129 CFM to a boosted speed of 138 CFM for maximum effect.
-You can also choose the humidity on this device as well as continuously drain the liquid so you can have it running 24/7, all you need is a standard gardening hose with a female threaded tip.
+Like the hOmeLabs 4000 Sq Ft Dehumidifier above, this dehumidifier has a turbo mode that will increase your fan speed from a standard setting of 129 CFM to a boosted speed of 138 CFM for maximum effect.
+You can also choose the humidity on it, and keep it on continuously to drain the liquid so you can have it running 24/7, all you need is a standard gardening hose with a female threaded tip.

-This handy dehumidifier is easily one of the better versions on the market, its portable with the help of some wheels, it gives you the option to attach a hose for continuous usage, and uses minimum amounts of power even when turbo mode is switched on.
+This handy portable dehumidifier is easily one of the better versions on the market.
+It’s portable with the help of some wheels, it gives you the option to attach a hose for continuous usage, and uses minimum amounts of power even when turbo mode is switched on.

-The only real downside to this product is that it might be a portable dehumidifier, but it’s still a bit chunky and hard to find a decent spot for it to blend in.
+The only real downside to this product is that although it is a portable dehumidifier, it’s still a bit chunky and it could be hard to find a decent spot for it to blend in.

 Pro Breeze Electric Mini Dehumidifier, 1200 Cubic Feet

-It’s easy to understand why this product is the best-reviewed dehumidifier on Amazon, one of its best features is that it’s small and compact making it incredibly easy to blend into the background.
-As well as being quiet when switched on, this dehumidifier is a simple solution to your humidity problem.
+It’s easy to see why this product is the best-reviewed portable dehumidifier on Amazon.
+One of its best features is its small and compact size, making it incredibly easy to blend into the background.
+As well as being quiet when switched on, this RV dehumidifier is a simple solution to your humidity problem.

-It might be reliable, but it does have a minimal amount of features, it still has to be drained manually every two days, which might seem decent but it does only collect 9 ounces of moisture per day.
+It might be reliable, but it does have a minimal amount of features.
+It has to be drained manually every two days, which might seem decent but it does only collect 9 ounces of moisture per day.
 Not the most advanced model, but if you want something simple and does its job, this might be the gadget for you.

 Ivation 11 Pint Small-Area Compressor Dehumidifier

-This is the best and most compact dehumidifier on the market at the moment, it has everything the previous dehumidifier was missing.
-This bad boy can remove up to 11 pints of water per day with a storage capacity of 2 liters.
-Even though it does fill up fast, you won’t have to drain it manually as it comes with its own automatic drainage hose so it can work around the clock.
+This is the best and most compact RV dehumidifier on the market at the moment, it has everything the previous dehumidifier was missing.
+It can remove up to 11 pints of water per day with a storage capacity of 2 liters.
+Even though it fills up fast, you won’t have to drain it manually as it comes with its own automatic drainage hose so it can work around the clock.

-Not only is this a fantastic dehumidifier, but it also has a built-in Ionizer, which purifies the air around you and can be run simultaneously with the dehumidifier.
+Not only is this a fantastic dehumidifier, but it also has a built-in Ionizer, which purifies the air around you, leaving you feeling all energized.

-A small and reliable unit that has plenty to offer, the automatic drainage allows you to run the dehumidifier regularly without having to worry, an added bonus is that it already comes with its own hose and bucket, so there’s no need to buy your own, which is rare for most dehumidifier units.
+A small and reliable unit that has plenty to offer, the automatic drainage allows you to run the dehumidifier regularly without having to worry.
+An added bonus is that it already comes with its own hose and bucket, so there’s no need to buy your own, a rarity for most portable dehumidifier units.

-This isn’t the only thing it has to offer, the built-in humidity settings allow you to choose what level of humidity you want, the same goes for the timer.
+The built-in humidity settings allows you to choose the level of humidity you want, the same goes for the timer.
 Not only can this dehumidify your RV but it also cleans the air around you with its top of the range Ionizer.

-The only real downside to this unit is small, but not small enough for those hard to reach places.
-Mold and dampness can be anywhere, a closet, for example, might be hard to reach and could warrant the use of a smaller dehumidifier.
+The only real downside to this unit is that its small, but not small enough for those hard to reach places.
+Mold and dampness can be anywhere, a closet, for example, might be hard to reach and could warrant the use of an even smaller dehumidifier.

 Ivation IVADM35 Thermo-Electric Dehumidifier

-Unlike the smaller model, this unit doesn’t come with a hose, bucket or an automatic drainage option, meaning that you’ll need to do it manually, this isn’t too much of a problem as it does usually take three days to fill.
-You have the option of choosing what humidity you’d like the room to be set at, and once this has been reached, the device will automatically shut off.
+Unlike the smaller model, this unit doesn’t come with a hose, bucket or an automatic drainage option, meaning that you’ll need to do it manually.
+This isn’t too much of a problem as it usually take three days to fill.
+You have the option of choosing the humidity setting you’d like, and once this has been reached, the device will automatically shut off.

-Taking up to three days before filling up, the dehumidifier certainly does its job collecting up to 20 oz of water per day.
-No more sleepless nights and no dealing with a noisy machine, this unit has no moving parts, along with this, it also allows you to choose the humidity for the room and will shut off once the desired humidity is accomplished.
+Taking up to three days before filling up, the RV dehumidifier certainly does its job collecting up to 20 oz of water per day.
+No more sleepless nights and no dealing with a noisy machine, this unit has no moving parts, and thanks to its in-built humidistat you have control over the humidity setting.

-These are the best features of this unit, despite not having the ability to drain like the company’s smaller model automatically, it still does pack a punch and can be relied upon.
-One complaint that was shared by a few reviews on Amazon was that the power cable is easily broken and can be heavy when trying to move about.
+These are the best features of this portable dehumidifier.
+And despite not having the ability to drain like the company’s smaller model automatically, it still packs a punch and can be relied upon.
+One complaint that cropped up a few times on Amazon was about the power cable.
+Apparently, it’s easily broken and can be heavy when trying to move about.

 Tosot 70 Pint with Internal Pump 4500 Sq.
 Ft.

-A large unit, this dehumidifier sits at a whopping 51 pounds, it’s safe to say that it can take a hit or two.
-Despite its weight, it can be moved about easily by its four wheels.
-The noise proof components of this machine help it to blend perfectly into your RV.
+A large unit, this electric RV dehumidifier sits at a whopping 51 pounds, so it’s safe to say that it can take a hit or two.
+Despite its weight, it can be moved about easily on its four wheels.
+And for something so big it’s not too noisy either, as the noise proof components help it blend perfectly into RV life.

-The smart panel will allow you to change a few details such as the humidity you’d like your RV set to, other features include a timer of up to four hours and the continuous draining option.
+The smart panel allows you to change a few details such as the humidity setting.
+Other features include a timer of up to four hours and the continuous draining option.

-Removing up to nine gallons per day and a bucket capacity of 160 ounces, to get continuous drainage, just connect a standard ¾ inch hose to the unit, then the other end to a drain and select the non-stop setting.
+The dehumidifier removes up to nine gallons per day and has a bucket capacity of 160 ounces.
+To get continuous drainage, just connect a standard ¾ inch hose to the unit, then the other end to a drain and select the non-stop setting.

-The good outweighs the bad on this product, the unit works effortlessly to bring in up to nine gallons per day, doing this while being noise proof is a significant advantage.
+The good outweighs the bad on this portable dehumidifier, as it works effortlessly to bring in up to nine gallons per day, all the while nice and quietly.
 The timer and humidity settings are also a useful feature, the only downside about the timer is that you can only set a maximum of four hours.

-Other than that, if you decide to carry your dehumidifier somewhere and for some reason, the wheels aren’t working, it can be extremely heavy.
-This really is a piece of art in many ways other than one.
+Other than that, if you decide to carry your portable dehumidifier somewhere and for some reason, the wheels aren’t working, it can be heavy for some.

 hOmeLabs 30 Pint Dehumidifier

-This portable dehumidifier can absorb up to four gallons of moisture per day.
-Perfect for your RV and powerful enough to be able to dehumidify it.
-It won’t cause too much of an energy crisis when the electricity bill comes through as it is Energy Star certified.
-Built for a sleek, clean look, it’s easy to just blend into the background of your RV without causing too much of an eyesore.
+This portable dehumidifier can absorb up to four gallons of moisture per day, which is perfect for RV life It won’t cause too much of an energy crisis when the electricity bill comes through as it is Energy Star certified.
+Built for a sleek, clean look, it blends seemlessly into the background of your RV without causing too much of an eyesore.

-The built-in wheels and handles allow you to move it around with ease, the almost silent fan is a standard addition that should be expected on all modern day dehumidifiers.
-The unit can run for a full 24-hour cycle, and if you don’t want to keep draining it, you could buy and attach a hose for continuous drainage, just buy a ⅝ inch diameter hose with a female thread tip.
+The built-in wheels and handles allow you to move it around with ease, the almost silent fan is a standard addition that should be expected on all modern portable dehumidifiers.
+The unit can run for a full 24-hour cycle, and if you don’t want to keep draining it, you could buy and attach a hose for continuous drainage.
+This would be a ⅝ inch diameter hose with a female thread tip.

-This is a reliable piece of hardware for any RV owner, it’s fast, effective and does exactly what it says on the box.
-The company designed this unit to be portable and easy to move about considering it isn’t the smallest of units.
+This is a reliable piece of hardware for any RV owner.
+It’s fast, effective and does exactly what it says on the box.
+The company designed this dehumidifier to be portable and easy to move about considering it isn’t the smallest of units.
 The dehumidifier is also Energy Star certified, so there’s no need to worry about racking up a massive electricity bill.

 The reservoir can be drained via a hose pipe, meaning that it can run 24/7 while draining water.
 The only two complaints are that it doesn’t already come with a hose like some of their competitors.
-The fact that it’s portable is great, but you might still need to sacrifice space in a smaller RV which then becomes a pain.
-It’s best used in medium to large sized RV’s.
+And although it’s portable, you might still need to sacrifice vital space in a smaller RV.
+Therefore, it’s probably best used in medium to large RV’s.